Butterfly Gardening in Fall

 Below is a simple, low-maintenance design that will lure butterflies to your yard in the fall.
-It includes a number of North American natives like dense blazingstar, smooth aster, showy goldenrod, sneezeweed, purple coneflower, rose verbena, and blue gramma grass.
+It includes a number of North American natives like dense blazingstar, smooth aster, showy goldenrod, sneezeweed, purple coneflower, and blue grama grass.
 Most of the plants require full sun and well-drained soil of moderate to low fertility.
 They’re all fairly drought tolerant, though the blazingstar needs regular watering.

 - Liatris spicata (dense blazingstar)